Ella Raines: Film

-Following some years in television her final film role was starring as the female lead in a British-made thriller The Man in the Road in 1956; but for a single late-life TV appearance in the 1980s she retired from acting altogether the following year.
+Following some years in television, her final film role was starring as the female lead in a British-made thriller The Man in the Road in 1956.
+Apart from a single television appearance in the 1980s, she retired from acting altogether the following year.

 Television

 In 1954 and 1955 she starred in the television series Janet Dean, Registered Nurse.
 She also appeared in such television series as Robert Montgomery Presents, Douglas Fairbanks, Jr., Presents, Lights Out, Pulitzer Prize Playhouse and The Christophers.

 After a nearly three decade hiatus, Raines' final appearance as an actress was in a guest role in the crime drama series Matt Houston in 1984.

 Personal life

 On August 11, 1942, a few days after her graduation from the University of Washington, Raines married her high school sweetheart, United States Army Air Forces Major Kenneth William Trout.
 The couple divorced December 18, 1945.